ivuorinen/starred/README.md

 - [google/guetzli](https://github.com/google/guetzli) - Perceptual JPEG encoder
 - [hoffstadt/DearPyGui](https://github.com/hoffstadt/DearPyGui) - Dear PyGui: A fast and powerful Graphical User Interface Toolkit for Python with minimal dependencies
 - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
+- [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Run Local LLMs on Any Device.
+Open-source and available for commercial use.
 - [sbarex/SourceCodeSyntaxHighlight](https://github.com/sbarex/SourceCodeSyntaxHighlight) - Quick Look extension for highlight source code files on macOS 10.15 and later.
 - [tstack/lnav](https://github.com/tstack/lnav) - Log file navigator
 - [xmichelo/Beeftext](https://github.com/xmichelo/Beeftext) - A text snippet tool for Windows.